-- The issue of the location of ICANN Articles of Incorporation and Bylaws address both the state of incorporation (or corporate domicile) of ICANN and the location of its principal office's headquarters is currently addressed in several ways: - ICANN's present Articles of Incorporation state: - "3.
+- The ICANN Articles of Incorporation and Bylaws address both the state of incorporation (or corporate domicile) of ICANN and the location of its principal office: - ICANN's present Articles of Incorporation state: - "3.
 This Corporation is a nonprofit public benefit corporation and is not organized for the private gain of any person.
 It is organized under the California Nonprofit Public Benefit Corporation Law for charitable and public purposes." - ICANN's present Bylaws Article XVIII Section 1 state: - "OFFICES.
 The principal office for the transaction of the business of ICANN shall be in the County of Los Angeles, State of California, United States of America.
-ICANN may also have an additional office or offices within or outside the United States of America as it may from time to time establish." - The Affirmation of Commitments paragraph 8(b) states: - "ICANN affirms its commitments to: (b) remain a not for profit corporation, headquartered in the United States of America with offices around the world to meet the needs of a global community..." - Replacing the AOC commitment, given the AOC should terminate with the NTIA oversight responsibilities, would not seem to be a requirement given the jurisdiction of incorporation is covered in the Articles of Incorporation and the Bylaws. - 27- As to the priority between these two statements the previous section is rather clear on this "There is a hierarchy between these documents-the articles prevail to the extent that there is any conflict between the articles and the bylaws. ".
-As such even if the Bylaw regarding jurisdiction of incorporation were to be changed the Articles of Incorporation would still prevail. - 2826 Additionally, aAs recommended by the CCWG-Accountability in the above section, the Articles of Incorporation would require that approval of any changes to these Articles of Incorporation use the same process and thresholds required for approving changes to Fundamental Bylaws.
+ICANN may also have an additional office or offices within or outside the United States of America as it may from time to time establish." - The Affirmation of Commitments paragraph 8(b) states: - "ICANN affirms its commitments to: (b) remain a not for profit corporation, headquartered in the United States of America with offices around the world to meet the needs of a global community..." - As recommended by the CCWG-Accountability in the above section, the Articles of Incorporation would require that approval of any changes to the Articles of Incorporation use the same process and thresholds required for approving changes to Fundamental Bylaws.
 Thus, ICANN's state of incorporation/corporate domicile could not be changed without the affirmative consent of the Empowered Community.
-However, to ensure that ICANN's status as a California nonprofit public benefit corporation could not be changed via transfer of assets and/or dissolution without the affirmative consent of the Empowered Community, a provision will need to be added to the Articles requiring Empowered Community approval for a transfer of all or substantially all of the assets of ICANN. - As such there is no clear need to create a Fundamental Bylaw regarding the jurisdiction of incorporation given this is present in the Articles of Incorporation and that changing these has the same requirements as changing Fundamental Bylaws.
+However, to ensure that ICANN's status as a California nonprofit public benefit corporation could not be changed via transfer of assets and/or dissolution without the affirmative consent of the Empowered Community, a provision will need to be added to the Articles requiring Empowered Community approval for a transfer of all or substantially all of the assets of ICANN.

 The Board could propose a change to the Bylaws provision requiring the location of ICANN's "principal office" in California, but the Empowered Community could block the change.
 There was not a consensus to support making this provision a Fundamental Bylaw requiring the affirmative consent of the Empowered Community.